-If you get a license warning, you have until midnight (going by the time on the license master) to resolve it before it counts against the total number of warnings within the rolling 30 day period.
+If you get a violation warning, you have until midnight, using the clock on the license master, to resolve the warning before it counts against the total number of violation warnings allowed within the rolling 30 day period.

 What happens during a license violation?

 - Splunk software continues to index your data.